 From the start of your new job, begin to track your accomplishments.
 You may have so many different projects going on at any given time that it becomes difficult to remember everything you have accomplished over time.
 Start now and you will build this practice into your routine.

 Your accomplishments are great for a variety of reasons.
 They can help you to improve your own performance over time.
 They can also be great for your personal satisfaction, for increasing your chances of receiving a raise or promotion down the road, and for future job-hunting.

 Accomplishments are the sort of thing you want to include on your resume.
 If you wait until you're looking for a new job, it can be far harder to track accomplishments than if you do it today.
 They are also a great resource for when you go through your annual performance review process.
 Having a list of your accomplishments demonstrates your impact in the best possible way.

 From the start of your new job, begin to track your accomplishments.
 You may have so many different projects going on at any given time that it becomes difficult to remember everything you have accomplished over time.

 14. Show Appreciation

-It’s important to show your appreciate at work for the help that others will give you.
+It's important to show your appreciation at work for the help that others will give you.
 And, nothing shows appreciation as well as kindness and a genuine sentiment.

 Show your appreciation to everyone who helps you learn the ropes during your first day at work — from your coworkers to receptionists to the folks in human resources.
 Recognizing those who have helped you get acclimated will show your gratitude, which will do wonders for making a good first impression.